 Give yourself the gift of a break from your everyday life.
 Get away from it all, even for just a week.
 You’ll be better for it.

 Even if you only take one vacation a year, know when it will be, where you will go, who you’ll be with and what you will do.
 Knowing you’ve got some reprieve coming can help you push through mental blocks and minor crises of motivation.

 In the lead up to your vacation, organise your work affairs so that you can forget about work as much as possible.
 If you can help it, don’t take work with you and don’t check emails.

-4. If you’re a manager, make sure your team members are getting the breaks they need.
+4. Make sure your team are getting the breaks they need.

 Encourage them to step away from their desk several times per day.
 Let them go home early once a month and don’t dock their pay.
 Actively encourage them to take holidays.

 While they’re on holidays do not, under any circumstances call them.
 Reassure them that everything will be taken care of while they’re away.
 Not because you don’t need them, but because you need them to be at their best.